-A place of sanctity and wordship to Chinese deities, its location in a small courtyard surrounded by tall buildings make it a peaceful and quiet place in the heart of the busy city.
-At least, it does when the special structures for letting off fire crackers are not in use, such as during Chinese New Year or the Vegetarian Festival!
+A place of sanctity and worship to Chinese deities, its location in a small courtyard surrounded by tall buildings make it a peaceful and quiet place in the heart of the busy city.
+At least, it does when the special structures for letting off firecrackers aren't in use, such as during Chinese New Year or the Vegetarian Festival!
 Over a century old, the shrine was largely unknown to the outside world until it was renovated in 1999 and then opened to the public in February 2013.

-The whole edifice is extremely bright and colourful, with intricate designs on the two arches which take you from the street to the shrine, as well as on the buildings which surround the courtyard.
+The whole edifice is extremely bright and colourful, with intricate designs on the 2 arches that take you from the street to the shrine, as well as on the buildings surrounding the courtyard.
 The interior of the shrine, in particular, is given a real mystical feel by the dim light of Chinese lanterns and candles.

 Entrance to the Shrine of the Serene Light is free, but donations are welcome.
-There is no obvious donation box, however, so you will generally find small stacks of coins balanced on the backs of the lions which guard the entrance to the shrine.
-You will also find a sign there asking you to remove your shoes before entering, as well as others inside asking you to refrain from taking photos.
+There's no obvious donation box, however, so you'll generally find small stacks of coins balanced on the backs of the lions guarding the entrance to the shrine.
+You'll also find a sign there asking you to remove your shoes before entering, as well as others inside asking you to refrain from taking photos.